Once just a haven for intrepid backpackers, nowadays Thailand is one of the most-visited tourist destinations in the world.

 Where to go in Thailand

 The map below shows some of the top travel destinations.
-While it can always be fun to go off the beaten track, most people will inevitably end up in many of these places:
+It can be fun sometimes to go far off the beaten track, but most people will inevitably end up in many of these places:

 This region is more mountainous, has cooler temperatures, and is more relaxed.
 With its misty mountains and lush valleys, the region is popular for jungle trekking and for visiting indigenous hill tribes.

 The main city Chiang Mai has super low prices and an easygoing atmosphere, making it a great base from which to explore.
 Three hours north of Chiang Mai is the small town of Pai, a funky backpacker hangout amid a rural landscape with rice fields, hot springs, and waterfalls.

 Northwest of Chiang Mai is the Mae Hong Son province, Thailand’s least populous region.
 For a great road trip, you can rent scooters and ride the Mae Hong Son loop through these tranquil backwaters of Thailand, starting and ending in Chiang Mai or Pai.

 Besides the capital of Bangkok, of special note in Central Thailand are the archaeological sites of Ayutthaya and Sukhothai, both filled with the crumbled remains of ancient Buddhist temples.

 About 120km from Bangkok is the small riverside city of Kanchanaburi, made famous by the railway bridge that was the start of the infamous World War II Death Railway to Burma.
 It has a small traveller scene, and it is a good base for visiting historical sites, museums about the railway, waterfalls, and Sai Yok National Park.

 The south of Thailand is all about the beaches and islands.